 Yellow baboons at GMERC.
 Credit: GMERC/Ed McLester.
 (Infant chimpanzee above also GMERC/Ed McLester)

 What was the most important thing you learned?

 The trip strengthened my passion for research and conservation.
 Watching the animals interact with their natural habitat and each other reinforced to me the value of conserving forests and other primate habitat, without which we would lose these beautiful, intelligent and important species.

 During my MSc, I applied for and was successful in gaining PhD funding through the AESOP+ Erasmus scheme, which has been match-funded by LJMU.
 I have now commenced my studies into further research and have left the UK for South Africa to collect my data.
 The course gave me the skills to apply for the studentship/funding, introduced me to potential supervisors, and gave me the skills to undertake further research and begin my new career in academic research.

-Meet Dr Alex Piel and find out more about the Ugalla Primate Project in our feature: The life of a primatologist.
-Be sure to visit the Ugalla Primate Project website for a wealth of information including images and videos of the wildlife.
+Meet Dr Alex Piel and find out more about the project in our feature: The life of a primatologist.
+Be sure to visit the GMERC website for a wealth of information including images and videos of the wildlife.